Joel Duncan – Black Canadian Living And Doing Business In Medellin

 1) Have Cash Flow: Meaning, have a source of regular income before coming.
 Either a virtual job that pays an hourly rate in dollars or a local company in Medellin that has already agreed to hire you for whatever service you offer.

 2) Experiment: Live here for a few months before making the bigger decision to move for an extended period.
 While this may seem obvious, many people decide to just move here based on what they’ve read online.
-I highly recommend seeing how you feel in the city and not just basing your decision what other say.
+I highly recommend seeing how you feel in the city and not just basing your decision on what others say.

 3) Understand your Visa Options: Chances are, you’ll come on a tourist visa and want to stay longer than the visa term.
 I recommend knowing the rules and regulations.
 Know what you have to do to get a visa extension, how much it costs, how long you can stay in a calendar year, and what visa options are available if you want to stay beyond the tourist visa allowance.